safe-utils/.github/README.md

 ### [CSS to TailwindCSS Converter: Convert CSS to TailwindCSS Online Tool](https://safeutils.com/css-to-tailwind-css)

-CSS to TailwindCSS Converter lets you
+CSS to TailwindCSS Converter lets you easily convert your CSS code to TailwindCSS with our online converter tool.
+Streamline your development process with fast, accurate, and user-friendly transformations.
+Try it now!

 ### [CSS to JSON Converter: Convert CSS to JSON Online Tool](https://safeutils.com/css-to-json)